 A bursary is a monetary award that is granted on the basis of financial need.
 Bursaries do not need to be repaid.

-How can I apply for financial aid from McGill?
+As an incoming undergraduate student, how do I apply for financial aid at McGill?

-Please see McGill financial aid for more information about how to apply.
+Please see McGill's need-based financial aid for future undergraduate students for more information about how to apply.

 Do I have to submit an application each time that I want to apply for financial aid from McGill?

-Yes and you will be given the opportunity to update your budget each time you apply.
+Yes, and you will be given the opportunity to update your budget each time you apply.
+The application opens on August 1st for the upcoming academic year.

 What is the deadline to apply for McGill financial aid?